-- 13. Pack middle lip seal (88B) with grease and slide over shaft end with lip facing toward pump gears and press into endplate bore.
+- 13. Pack middle lip seal (88B) with grease and slide over shaft end with lip facing toward pump gears and press into endplate bear.
 NOTE: Twelve of the lip seals are dimensionally identical, however, the four inboard lip seals have one part number and the other eight lip seals (four middle and four outboard) have a different part number.
 Take care to install the four seals that have the same part number in the inboard position. - 14.
 Pack the seal retainer (98) with grease, slide over shaft end and push into endplate bore.
 NOTE: The entire face of the seal retainer must be supported by the tool used to push the seal retainer into the endplate bore. - 15.
-Using the proper tool, press outer lip seal (88B) into seal bore of inner bearing housing (30C) with seal lip facing away from bearings (34) then pack seal lip with grease. - Place inner bearing housing gasket (93A) on face of inner bearing housing (30C), (oil or grease may be used to hold gaskets in place). - 17.
+Using the proper tool, press outer lip seal (88B) into seal bore of inner bearing housing (30C) with seal lip facing away from bearings (34) then pack seal lip with grease. - 16.
+Place inner bearing housing gasket (93A) on face of inner bearing housing (30C0, (oil or grease may be used to hold gaskets in place). - 17.
 Slide inner bearing housing (30C) over shaft end and into position against endplate (20).
 Secure using two socket head cap screws (80).
-Repeat procedure to attach other three inner bearing housings. - Remove one set screw from each of eight ball bearings (34) and back out second set screw in each bearing so that set screw will clear shaft OD.
-Apply anti-seize compound to shaft OD and bearing OD. - With bearing set screws on outboard side of bearing, slide each inner ball bearing (34) onto shaft and into bearing housing.
-Look through bearing setscrew hole to position set screw directly over second groove from end of each shaft.
-Tighten first set screw of each bearing.
-Install second set screw in each of four inner ball bearings and tighten.
+Repeat procedure to attach other three inner bearing housings. - 18.
+Remove one set screw from each of eight ball bearings (34) and back out second set screw in each bearing so that set screw will clear shaft OD.
+Apply antiseize compound to shaft OD and bearing OD - 19.
+With bearing set screws on outboard side of bearing, slide each inner ball bearing (34) onto shaft and into bearing housing.
+Look through bearing set-screw hole to position set screw directly over second groove from end of each shaft.
+Tight first set screw of each bearing.
+Install second

-- 20. With bearing set screws on inboard side of bearing, slide each outer ball bearing (34) onto shaft.
-Look through bearing set-screw hole to position set screw directly over first groove from end of each shaft.
-Tighten first set screw of each bearing.
-Install second set screw in each of four outer ball bearings and tighten.
-Apply anti-seize compound to bearing OD. - Place outer bearing housing gasket (31) over bearings and against face of inner bearing housing (30C), (oil or grease may be used to hold gaskets in place). - 22.
+- set-screw in each of four inner ball bearings and tighten. - 20.
+With bearing set screws on inboard side of bearing, slide each outer ball bearing (34) onto shaft.
+Look through bearing set screw hole to position set screw directly over first groove from end of each shaft.
+Tighten first set-screw of each bearing.
+Install second set-screw in each of four outer ball bearings and tighten.
+Apply anti-seize compound to bearing OD - 21.
+Place outer bearing housing gasket (31) over bearings and against face of inner bearing housing (30C), (oil or grease may be used to hold gaskets in place). - 22.
 Slide each of three blind outer bearing housings (30B) over shafts and bearing and install and tighten two hex head cap screws (94). - 23.
 Press lip seal (32) in small bore of outer bearing housing (30A) with lip facing inward toward ball bearings (34).
 Apply small amount of grease to lip area. - 24.
 Slide outer bearing housing (30A) over shaft and bearing and install and tighten two hex head cap screws (94). - 25.
-On pumps equipped with a relief valve, continue with Steps 26 through 37.. - 26.
-Read and understand Section 3.4, DIRECTION OF ROTATION AND RELIEF VALVES.
-Using information from Section 3.4, determine position of relief valve in relation to coupling end of drive shaft.
-Install relief valve in proper position in case (1). - 27.
-On proper side of case (1) install poppet/spring guide (46) making sure that angled side is against the relief valve seat. - 28.
-Install spring (48A, 48B) making sure that spring is centered on poppet/spring guide (46).
+Install drive key (70). - 26.
+Refer to Section 2.0 and read sections on ADDITIONAL IMPORTANT WARNINGS AND INFORMATION, THREADED PORT CONNECTIONS, INSTALLATION OF PIPES, PREOPERATION CHECKS, SHAFT SEALING, AND ALIGNING DRIVER AND PUMP before installing and operating pump.